 - If your flipped triangle is not fully lining up with the background corner then try shifting your stitching line just a tiny bit closer to the corner instead of stitching exactly on the diagonal.
 This allows space for the thickness of the folded fabric and makes sure the flipped triangle will completely fill out the square corner.

 This popular flipping corners technique has many different names: stitch and flip, snowballing, folding corners, or flip and sew.
 By any name it a great technique to have in your toolbox because there are so many great blocks that use flipped corners.
-Part 2 of this tutorial will go into more examples of flipped corner blocks.

 ~ Cheers, Sandy